 If there is no one else within the corporate hierarchy who has to report the accounts, the person with signature authority would still need to file FBARs.
 This could happen, for instance, if a U.S. person is employed by a foreign entity that isn't included as a subsidiary of a U.S. entity that submits FBARs.

-Kevin Thorn, a tax lawyer in Maryland, can provide information to those who are signatories on accounts and are concerned about whether they have to file FBARs on their accounts under both current and proposed new rules.
+US International Tax Advisors can provide information to those who are signatories on accounts and are concerned about whether they have to file FBARs on their accounts under both current and proposed new rules.
 Contact our office today to discuss your situation.